 - A. Facilitative, Evaluative or Directive? - 1.
-With multiple parties in private sector, in commercial cases, most mediators move from facilitative to evaluative, and sometimes even to directive, as the day goes on

-- 2. With multiple parties in the public sector, while mediators may move a little way down the same continuum, it is probably more important to remain much more facilitative throughout the process, or at least until much later in the process - a.
-When dealing with public policy issues, elected officials, interested citizens and citizen advocacy groups, the resolution is not dependant upon some evaluative or directive assessment by the mediator of the risks and rewards of litigation or arbitration - 3.
-With multiple parties, even more than in two party mediations, the mediator may well be the only one to have a real grasp of the "big picture" and the opportunity to see possibilities for resolution that will not be obvious to the parties - a.
-As a result, even while being facilitative, and whether dealing with multiple parties in private sector or the public sector, the mediator probably needs to be more proactive than might be necessary in a two party mediation - b.
-Although the distinction may be subtle, there is a difference between being more active or proactive and being evaluative and directive
+In the litigated case, most mediators move from facilitative to evaluative, and sometimes even to directive, as the day goes on - 2.
+In the non-litigated dispute, particularly in the private sector, mediators may move a little way down the same continuum, but it is much more important to remain primarily facilitative throughout the process.
+This is particularly so for the lawyer mediators in the non-litigated dispute, because they generally do not bring any special substantive expertise to the table as they do in the litigated case when they analyze the probable litigation outcomes and likely costs based on their training and experience - 2.
+With multiple parties in the public sector, the mediator's role is almost totally facilitative throughout the process - a.
+When dealing with public policy issues, elected officials, interested citizens and citizen advocacy groups, the resolution is not dependant upon some evaluative or directive assessment by the mediator of the risks and rewards of litigation or arbitration, and the stakeholders generally are uniformly uninterested in the personal opinions of the mediator on the hotly contested public policy issues involved - 3.
+With multiple parties, even more than in two party mediations, however, as the process develops the mediator may well be the only one to have a real grasp of the "big picture" and the opportunity to see possibilities for resolution that will not be obvious to the parties - a.
+As a result, even while being facilitative, and whether dealing with multiple parties in private sector or the public sector, as the process proceeds and the parties develop trust and respect for the mediator, the mediator probably can and should become more proactive b.
+Although the distinction may be subtle, there is a difference between being more active or proactive and being openly evaluative or directive